Claude Opus 4.7: Vision, Verification, and a New Effort Tier

 | Pricing | $5/$25 per 1M | $5/$25 per 1M (unchanged) |

-The core story is vision and verification.
+The core story is vision, verification, and a new economic model for thinking.
 The 3x resolution jump makes Opus 4.7 the first Claude model where image understanding is genuinely reliable for professional use.
 The self-verification behavior means fewer rounds of "wait, let me check that" from the user.
-Everything Opus 4.6 did well -- 1M context, 128K output, adaptive thinking, agent teams -- carries forward unchanged.
+Adaptive thinking replaces the old budget-based thinking system, and the tokenizer update means benchmarking token usage is a worthwhile pre-migration step.

 Last updated on